bovinehero/bovinehero.github.io/_drafts/2019-08-20-Stapler-Dojo-Facilitator-guide.md

 > This is the biggest section of the dojo.
 Recap here

-# Part 5
+# Part 5 60 min

 Objective: get root

 ## Tasks

-1. Demo all the ways to get root - show the walkthrough
+1. Demo all the ways that were not picked up in order to get root - show the walkthrough
 2. wrap up
 3. feedback